 A principal aim is to create buildings and spaces that make movement through the blocks interesting and enjoyable, and integrated with larger existing patterns of circulation.
 Because there are always too few public buildings, private buildings are used to enhance public spaces and to perform public functions.

 The firm has experience with complex client groups.
-The clients for the Fort Pierce Federal Courthouse included federal judges, clerks and court architects, US Marshalls, federal attorneys and defenders, GSA peer reviewers, GSA project managers and GSA’s MEP and security consultants.
+The clients for the Fort Pierce Federal Courthouse included federal judges, clerks and court architects, US Marshalls, federal attorneys and defenders, GSA peer reviewers, GSA project managers and the GSA’s MEP and security consultants.
 We dealt with GSA offices in both Washington and Atlanta, and a courts system out of Miami.